 It is costly to develop therapeutic product candidates and conduct clinical trials for these product candidates.
 Although we are currently focusing on AFREZZA as our lead product candidate, we have begun to conduct clinical trials for additional product candidates.
-Our existing capital resources will not be sufficient to support the expense of fully commercializing AFREZZA or developing any of our product candidates.
+Our existing capital resources will not be sufficient to support the expense of fully commercializing AFREZZA or completely developing any of our product candidates.

-Based upon our current expectations, we believe that our existing capital resources, including the loan arrangement with an entity controlled by our principal stockholder, will enable us to continue planned operations through the first quarter of 2011.
+Based upon our current expectations, we believe that our existing capital resources, including the loan arrangement with The Mann Group but excluding any proceeds to us from the Seaside purchase agreement, will enable us to continue planned operations into the third quarter of 2011.
 However, we cannot assure you that our plans will not change or that changed circumstances will not result in the depletion of our capital resources more rapidly than we currently anticipate.
-Accordingly, we plan to raise additional capital, either through the sale of equity and/or debt securities, the entry into a strategic business collaboration, or the establishment of other funding facilities, in order to continue the development and commercialization of AFREZZA and other product candidates and to support our other ongoing activities.
-On April 30, 2010, we filed a shelf registration statement with the SEC providing for the sale by us of up to \$200 million of our equity and debt securities from time to time in one or more transactions.
-This registration statement was declared effective by the SEC on May 11, 2010.
-The shelf registration is intended to provide us with the flexibility to take advantage of potential financing opportunities when and if deemed appropriate by our management.
-However, it may be difficult for us to raise additional capital through the sale of equity or debt securities.
-As of June 30, 2010, we had a stockholders' deficit of \$137.7 million which may affect our ability to raise additional capital.
+Accordingly, we may raise additional funds through the sale of equity or debt securities, the entry into strategic business collaborations, the establishment of other funding facilities, licensing arrangements and/or asset sales, in order to continue the development and commercialization of AFREZZA and other product candidates and to support our other ongoing activities.
+However, it may be difficult for us to raise additional funds through the sale of equity or debt securities.
+As of September 30, 2010, we had a stockholders' deficit of \$181.4 million which may raise concerns about our solvency and affect our ability to raise additional funds.
+Also, we have reserved substantially all of our authorized but unissued shares of common stock for future issuance pursuant to outstanding equity awards, our equity plans, our convertible notes, the Seaside purchase agreement and the Mann purchase agreement.
+As a result, our ability to issue shares of common stock, or debt securities convertible into shares of common stock, other than pursuant to existing arrangements will be limited until such time, if ever, that we are able to amend our certificate of incorporation to further increase our authorized shares of common stock or shares currently reserved for issuance otherwise become available (for example, due to the termination of the underlying agreement to issue the shares).

 The amount of additional funds we need will depend on a number of factors, including:

-- the rate of progress and costs of our clinical trials and research and development activities, including costs of procuring clinical materials and expanding our own manufacturing facilities; - our success in establishing strategic business collaborations and the timing and amount of any payments we might receive from any collaboration we are able to establish; - actions taken by the FDA and other regulatory authorities affecting our products and competitive products; - our degree of success in commercializing AFREZZA; - the emergence of competing technologies and products and other adverse market developments; - the timing and amount of payments we might receive from potential licensees; - the costs of preparing, filing, prosecuting, maintaining and enforcing patent claims and other intellectual property rights or defending against claims of infringement by others; - the costs of discontinuing projects and technologies or decommissioning existing facilities, if we undertake those activities; and - the costs of performing additional clinical trials to demonstrate safety and efficacy if our current trials do not deliver results sufficient for FDA approval and commercialization.
+- the rate of progress and costs of our clinical trials and research and development activities, including costs of procuring clinical materials and expanding our own manufacturing facilities; - our success in establishing strategic business collaborations and the timing and amount of any payments we might receive from any collaboration we are able to establish; - · actions taken by the FDA and other regulatory authorities affecting our products and competitive products; - our degree of success in commercializing AFREZZA; - the emergence of competing technologies and products and other adverse market developments; - the timing and amount of payments we might receive from potential licensees; - the costs of preparing, filing, prosecuting, maintaining and enforcing patent claims and other intellectual property rights or defending against claims of infringement by others; - the costs of discontinuing projects and technologies or decommissioning existing facilities, if we undertake those activities; and - the costs of performing additional clinical trials to demonstrate safety and efficacy if our current trials do not deliver results sufficient for FDA approval and commercialization.